praneeth2310/Elevator-Simulator/README.md

 # Elevator-Simulator
-This Project is added for the Experian test
+This Project is added for the Experian test to simulate an elevator mechanism

+class Elevator: